 The Ocadian Desert is a desolate place.
 The spirit of the land has been crushed, changing the region from a series of islands with evergreen forests and animals in a shallow inland sea to one of the most inhospitable places on the Sphere.

 The most distinctive feature is the ochre sands.
-This sandy soil here is literally ochre colored.
+There are many areas of just sand in this unique color, but mostly the desert is sandy soil.
+It is a mix of sand, clay, and strange loam.
+This sandy soil comes in a range of ochre colors.
 There is no soil like it anywhere in the world.
-Things stained by the soil never come clean.
-It is sandy in texture and rocky in composition.
-It will make a strong adobe, though few want to work with it this way as it will stain their bodies forever.
+Things stained by the soil seldom come completely clean.
+It will make a strong adobe, though few would want to work with it in this way as it will stain their bodies forever.